Nevada Travel Guide: Las Vegas, Red Rock Canyon, Lake Tahoe, and Road Trip Tips

 What is Nevada best known for?

-Nevada is best known for Las Vegas, casinos, entertainment, shows, luxury resorts, Red Rock Canyon, Hoover Dam, Lake Mead, Valley of Fire, Lake Tahoe, Great Basin National Park, and desert road trips.
+Nevada is best known for Las Vegas, casinos, entertainment, shows, luxury resorts, Red Rock Canyon, Hoover Dam, Lake Mead, Valley of Fire, Lake Tahoe, Reno, Great Basin National Park, and desert road trips.

 Is Nevada good for families?